Owyn/CreativeExpansionPack/README.md

 > - Ghost Block support (turned off by default so you don't accidentially make em - turn it on in the `ExpansionData.txt` config file)
 > - Unity Explorer is bundled together with it to **scale** objects and position them precisely (F3 hotkey to toggle its UI)
 > - Budget bar feature to count how many objects there are in your map (more than 3k (?) objects could lead to your map failing to load occasionally when playing)
+> - Select All & Select All of Type features

 **What features does Creative Expansion Pack include?**
 > - removing all mapmaking limits basically: